a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 Listed below are example luup calls for the most common device types.
 All examples assume that local variable dID contains the ID of the device being addressed. e.g. local dID = 123 Alternatively, replace dID in the calls with the required device ID number.
 Examples are given for reading a device variable using luup.variable_get(…) and for initiating an action with luup.call_action(…).
 It is also possible to directly set device variables but, in many cases, this will have little or no apparent effect on the device.
 Generally it is better to use luup.call_action(…) rather than directly setting device variables.

-The examples are also in the attached pdf file.
-If you drop it on your desktop, you can quickly open it to copy and paste the calls into your Lua.
 If the device you want to address is not listed, you can find the Service ID by hovering the mouse cursor over the name of the variable on the device’s Advanced tab.

 On/Off Switch
 Set Target, read Status.
 "0" = Off, "1" = On: